Zeczero/DiscordDataGrabber/README.md

 ### ⚠️ Update 2021
 ✅ Fixed various bugs related to the functionality of this program<br/>
 ✅ Corrected the structure of a code<br/>
-✅ Rewrote it in more object-oriented way<br/>
+✅ Rewrote it in a more object-oriented way<br/>
 ✅ Improved the performance<br/>
 ✅ Included CPU/OS information of the victim<br/>